Paul, Weiss, Rifkind, Wharton & Garrison: Corporate law expansion

-Ranking
+In the early 2010s, chair Brad Karp decided that Paul, Weiss needed to increase its exposure to the private equity industry so as to boost revenue.
+Apollo Global Management then became the most important firm client, paying more than $200 million annually in legal fees.
+Paul, Weiss revenue subsequently rose from less than $700 million in 2009 to more than $3 billion in 2025, while Karp became one of the highest-paid lawyers in the world.
+Its importance to the firm also led Karp to entangle himself in the personal affairs of Apollo's CEO and co-founder, Leon Black, and his representative, Jeffrey Epstein.
+Scott Barshay was recruited to lead and expand the mergers and acquisitions department in 2016.

+Diversity

+In 1946, Paul, Weiss became the first major New York law firm to have a female partner, Carolyn Agger.
+William Thaddeus Coleman Jr. was the first black lawyer hired at the firm.
+When he was hired in 1949, it was the first time ever that a major New York City law firm hired a person of color as an associate.

 On October 10, 2007, Paul, Weiss was included in a ranking of Manhattan law firms by the national law student group Building a Better Legal Profession.
 The organization ranked firms by billable hours, demographic diversity, and pro bono participation.
 For diversity among partner attorneys, the firm was ranked in the 61st to 80th percentile for Black, Hispanic, Asian, and LGBT categories.
 Paul, Weiss was also ranked number 52 out of the 74 firms evaluated, for opportunities for advancement for female attorneys.
 In 2019, the nonprofit group Lawyers of Color reported that Paul, Weiss had the highest percentage of black lawyers of the 400 firms it ranked.
 In 2020, women comprised 26% of Paul, Weiss' partnership, all equity partners.
 This is slightly higher than the average for law firms (23.6% as reported by the National Association for Law Placement).

-Diversity

 In 2018, the firm was criticized when it released a photograph on its LinkedIn of recently promoted partners, all of whom were white.
 The photograph also included only one woman.
 Although Paul, Weiss had a reputation for being more diverse than other elite big-law firms, the announcement drew criticisms that even "diverse" big-law firms still partook in racist and sexist methods of employment and promotion.
 The photograph served as a "lightning rod" for the growing frustration that elite law careers are still largely reserved for white men.

 Loretta Lynch, the first black woman to serve as United States attorney general, joined Paul, Weiss in 2019 as a litigation partner.

 In 2020, Paul, Weiss said it wanted to join law firms and public-interest organizations across the U.S. in a pro bono effort to root out racism.

+In 2023, the firm made a $3.5 million deal with its first openly transgender partner, Lex Korberg, with whom Barshay clashed, in exchange for their agreement to not disparage or sue Paul, Weiss.